-Appointed senior executives from various business divisions of the Group revise the Identified Material aspects to confirm that they are relevant and fully cover the impacts and issues that are significant to its stakeholders.
+Revision of the Identified Material aspects leads to confirmation that they are relevant and fully cover the impacts and issues that remains significant to its stakeholders.
 The identified material aspects are mentioned in the Identified Material Aspects chart.

 In the effort to control, develop and achieve the sustainability goals that are identified as the most relevant and impacting for our stakeholders, all Identified Material Aspects and Boundaries will be revised each year.
 This will allow the Group to keep the track of the progress and key areas on which the Group should prioritize, this will enable the Group to identify new Aspects each year, which can arise in the changing environment based on evaluation performed within the Group following Material Aspects and Boundaries of the Report were identified: